masamichiueta/RefMaker/README.md

 "RefMaker" is a simple reference manager for you.
 You can create and save your references.

-The creators of RefMaker is @maasaamiichii and @kyonpeeeei.
+The creators of RefMaker are @maasaamiichii and @kyonpeeeei.

 We want to improve RefMaker more and more.